Argeustools/TikTok_Rep0rter/README.md

 # TikTok_Rep0rter
-This tool ban any TikTok accoun
+This tool ban any TikTok accountt